 River regulation practices have substantially changed the character of the MDB and have contributed to the decline in native fish populations.
-The NFS included aims to manage riverine structures to help modify flow regulation practices and minimise impacts on native fish.
-It was recognised the irrigation and agricultural industry represented important stakeholders to engage with, as irrigation is the largest water user in the MDB, and agricultural practices are both extensive and diverse.
+The Native Fish Strategy (NFS) included aims to manage riverine structures to help modify flow regulation practices and minimise impacts on native fish.
+It was recognised the irrigation and agricultural industry are important stakeholders to engage with, as irrigation is the largest water user in the MDB, and agricultural practices are both extensive and diverse.

-The CST included a representative from the irrigation industry who participated in NFS meetings and provided input to research projects.
+The Community Stakeholder Taskforce (CST) included a representative from the irrigation industry who participated in NFS meetings and provided input to research projects.
 There were several research projects undertaken within the NFS program which had relevance to, and involvement of, the irrigation industry.
 Irrigation representatives provided valuable input through project steering committees.